Holly Golightly (singer): Musical career

 She is a collector of rare old songs which she often covers.

+She has released 13 albums of her own and has collaborated with other acts, including Billy Childish, Rocket from the Crypt and The White Stripes.
+She has two songs on the soundtrack of the Jim Jarmusch film Broken Flowers: "There Is an End (featuring Holly Golightly)" by the Greenhornes (which also appears on the Greenhornes album Dual Mono), and "Tell Me Now So I Know" (found on her album Truly She Is None Other), a song written by Ray Davies.

 2000s

-Golightly formed a duo in the mid-2000s, recording and touring extensively with her longtime bandmate Lawyer Dave.
-As Holly Golightly and The Brokeoffs, they released five albums and one EP between 2007 and 2012.
-Their first album, You Can't Buy A Gun When You're Crying, is a reference to comedian Lord Carrett's joke "I learned a lot from my second marriage...
+Golightly formed a duo in the mid-2000s, recording and touring extensively with longtime bandmate Lawyer Dave.
+Based in the United States, the duo, known as Holly Golightly and the Brokeoffs, released five albums and one EP between 2007 and 2012.
+Their first album, You Can't Buy a Gun When You're Crying, is a reference to comedian Lord Carrett's joke "I learned a lot from my second marriage...
 I learned they won't sell you a handgun if you're crying..."
-Holly Golightly & The Brokeoffs were winners of the ninth annual Independent Music Awards for the best Americana album, Dirt Don't Hurt.
+Holly Golightly & the Brokeoffs were winners at the ninth annual Independent Music Awards for Best Americana Album, with Dirt Don't Hurt.
 In 2003, she sang with The White Stripes on the track "It's True That We Love One Another" on their fourth album, Elephant.
 Time Out New York described her as an "English garage rock doyenne."
 In 2012, they released Sunday Run Me Over, their first album recorded entirely at their home in rural Georgia.